-No User ReviewsWrite a review

 Power & Run Time

-The Powermate PM7500's design includes a gasoline-fueled 420 cc Generac OHV 4-stroke engine.
-With a 120/240V output, it gives a running wattage of 6,000W and also a peak wattage of 7,500W.
+The Powermate PM7500 houses a 420 cc Generac OHV 4-stroke engine, which provides 120/240V, consumes gasoline and delivers a running wattage of 6,000W along with a peak wattage of 7,500W.

 Outlets

-The control panel includes the following 5 AC outlets:
+The control panel provides the upcoming 5 AC outlets:

 Because the PM7500 is equipped with a twist-lock L14-30R receptacle, it is transfer switch ready: it can power your home during a power outage, as it can be easily connected to your breaker box to power your household.